RichardDooling/Entertainment_Law/Defamation/Defamation.md

 personally prior to presentation of the film is evidence of actual malice.

 However, plaintiff cannot prove actual malice merely by asserting that a publisher failed to contact the subject of his work. *See* [*Vandenburg v.
-Newsweek, Inc.* (5th Cir.1975)](http://scholar.google.com/scholar_case?case=6613184420209694118) (failure to verify story with plaintiff prior to publication insufficient evidence of actual malice.).
+Newsweek, Inc.* (5th Cir.
+1975)](http://scholar.google.com/scholar_case?case=6613184420209694118) (failure to verify story with plaintiff prior to publication insufficient evidence of actual malice.).

 The actual malice standard cannot be satisfied by evidence of a failure to check with third parties prior to publication without proof